AilienSwede/BankData/README.md

 ## Overview

-This repository contains an example dbt project to get you started with dbt on Snowflake.
+This repository contains a way to analyze the FDIC branch data in Snowflake using DBT for transformations.